ceggyweggy/cal-webring/CONTRIBUTING.md

 ## How to join

 1. Fork this repo.
-2. Open `members.ts` and add yourself to the `members` array.
+2. Open `members.ts` and add yourself to the end of the `members` array.
 Grad students and faculty: put your program/department and status (e.g. 'PhD, 2028' or 'Faculty') instead of an undergrad year

 ```ts
    {